First Review Output

 ai-review.mdand confirm whether follow-up is needed.

-Use ai-review.md to understand the headline outcome, then move to ai-review.json only when you need the structured representation of the same review.
+Use ai-review.html or ai-review.md to understand the headline outcome, then move to ai-review.json only when you need the structured representation of the same review.

 If your team is building integrations, continue with the Artifacts & schema reference.